https://invisible-island.net/ncurses/man/

 input and output queues when it handles the interrupt, suspend, or quit

-characters under the normal ("cooked") or cbreak line disciplines on
+characters under the canonical ("cooked") or cbreak line disciplines on

 POSIX systems; see termios(3).
 The default behavior is inherited from